Fios-Quest/YouTube-Scripts/src/space/newtype.md

 Why do we use types?

-Forget newtypes, why do we use types at all?
+Forget newtypes, for now, why do we use types at all?

 If I show you this binary value, can you tell me what it is?